Himanshimittal051104/Alzheimer_Diagnosis_CNN/README.md

 ## ⚙️ Model Workflow

 1. **Data Loading**
-   - Images loaded using `torchvision.datasets`
+   - Images are loaded using torchvision.datasets.ImageFolder.
+   - Images are divided into training, validation, and test sets.
-   - Batched using `DataLoader`
+   - Batches are created using DataLoader.

 2. **Preprocessing**
+   - Images are resized to 224 × 224.
+   - Images are converted to tensors.
-   - Image resizing
+   - Image normalization is applied using ImageNet normalization values.
-   - Normalization
-   - Tensor conversion

 3. **Model Architecture**
    - Convolutional layers